 For companies to deliver the best possible experience to users, they need to ensure always-on connectivity and reliable performance for business applications whenever and wherever they’re accessed.
 Global server load balancing (GSLB) helps you meet this requirement by providing load balancing, site failover, and web traffic management across multiple data centers and/or clouds.
-A core feature of a modern application delivery controller (ADC), GSLB plays a key role in use cases from disaster recovery, to application performance and availability, to regulatory compliance.
+A core feature of a modern application delivery controller (ADC), GSLB plays a key role in use cases from disaster recovery, to application performance and application availability, to regulatory compliance.

 As its name suggests, GSLB balances network traffic across an organization’s data centers.
 As client traffic accesses the organization’s services, it is routed intelligently by the GSLB system to the most appropriate data center site.
 To perform this function, a GSLB system typically monitors the health, availability, and loading for each data center; calculates client geographical locations based on their ISP DNS server address; and applies any other policies that have been configured around regulatory requirements and content localization.
 Traffic policies can also take into account factors such as bandwidth utilization, network costs, exceeding bandwidth thresholds, and others.

 A GSLB system can be deployed as flexibly as the ADC that hosts it—in an on-premises data center, private cloud, or public cloud environment, whether as part of a hardware appliance or in virtual form.

 Just as load balancing is essential to process application traffic intelligently across a server pool, GSLB is essential to distribute traffic intelligently across multiple data centers and clouds.
 This capability comes into play in several key use cases.